MichaelsPlayground/MifareDesfireEv3Sun_Reference/readme.md

 # Mifare DESFire EV3 SUN Feature

+# REFERENCE - This is a repository just for documenting the existence of code on August 28th, 2023.
+DO NOT CHANGE THE CONTENT !

 # Activation of Secure Dynamic Messaging (SDM) for Secure Unique NFC (SUN) feature

 The SDM/SUN feature is available on Mifare DESFire EV3 card types only.
 It is very useful if your business case is to work